As a cat owner who spends most or all of their time inside the home, you may be wondering “Can indoor cats get fleas?”. The answer is YES!

 Try Natural Flea Control Methods

-Sprinkle them in shady areas, under your porch and outdoor furniture.
+Outdoors be sure to sprinkle it in shady areas, under your porch and outdoor furniture.

 Groom Your Pet Regularly